blackedout01/glfw-vk-template/README.md

 #### 1. Install the Vulkan SDK and configure `buildlibs.sh`
 Download the SDK as a `.tar.xz` file from https://vulkan.lunarg.com/sdk/home#linux and extract it.
 <br/>In the `buildlibs.sh` file, modify the line that sets the variable `vulkan_sdk` to contain the path to your Vulkan SDK.
-<br/>⚠️ The path should be absolute and reference the directory that contain an `x86_64` subdirectory.
+<br/>⚠️ The path should be absolute and reference the directory that contains an `x86_64` subdirectory.
 For example, if the path of this subdirectory is `/home/me/VulkanSDK/x86_64`, the line needs to be changed to:
 ```
 vulkan_sdk="/home/me/VulkanSDK"
 ```